malston/vcf-9x-in-box/README.md

 ![](screenshots/screenshot-11.png)

-12. **[IMPORTANT - Single/Dual Host Deployments]** Fix vSAN ESA Storage Policy proactively to prevent deployment failure.
+12. **[IMPORTANT - Two-Node Deployments Only]** Fix vSAN ESA Storage Policy proactively to prevent deployment failure.

-   **Background:** For single or dual physical ESXi host deployments, the VCF deployment will fail after vCenter Server is deployed due to inability to apply the default vSAN ESA Storage Policy (which requires 3 hosts by default).
+   **Background:** For two-node physical ESXi host deployments, the VCF deployment will fail after vCenter Server is deployed due to inability to apply the default vSAN ESA Storage Policy (which requires 3 hosts by default with FTT=1).

+   **When to Run:** **ONLY if you used `vcf90-two-node.json`**.
+Three-node deployments using `vcf90-three-node.json` do NOT need this fix.

    **Proactive Fix:** Run the [`fix_vsan_esa_default_storage_policy.ps1`](scripts/fix_vsan_esa_default_storage_policy.ps1) script **immediately after starting the VCF deployment** (Step 11).
 This script monitors vCenter Server deployment and automatically updates the vSAN storage policy when created, preventing deployment failure.